lheimbach1/MaederHeimbach/MaxwellWave/docs/src/index.md

 $$\nabla \cdot \vec{B}\left(\vec{r},t\right) = 0$$

-We have to further supplement this system of equation with constitutive relations.
+We have to further supplement this system of equations with constitutive relations.

 ## Linear Lossy Problem
 We choose for the first problem setting a nonmagnetic dielectric with no free charges and no nonlinearities:<br />